-11 Delicious Dishes You Have to Try in South Korea
+11 Delicious Dishes You’ve Got to Eat Before Leaving South Korea

 South Korea is a food lover's paradise with a multitude of options to satisfy any appetite.
 With an abundance of delicious dishes to delight anyone's taste buds from street food vendors to world-famous Korean barbecue and beyond, it's so hard to choose the top dishes from this gastronomic paradise.
 We had to try however so here are eleven dishes you really can't go wrong with trying.

-11 Delicious Dishes You Have to Try in South Korea:table of contents
+11 Delicious Dishes You’ve Got to Eat Before Leaving South Korea:table of contents

 Naengmyeon are Korean cold buckwheat noodles and a super refreshing dish to eat in the summer or at the end of a heavy barbecue session to cleanse the palate.
 The noodles are usually served with a variety of vegetables, cold slices of beef, and often a hard-boiled egg.

 There are two types of naengmyeon; mul naengmyeon or "water" naengmyeon -originating from North Korea- is served in a tangy meat or kimchi-flavoured iced broth.
 Bibim naengmyeon or "mixed" naengmyeon has no broth and is covered in gojuchang chili paste sauce instead.
 Both are delicious options however, and well worth a try.

 This heavenly Korean-style stew comes from the city of Andong, although you'll likely find it all over the country.
 This dish started to became popular in the 1980s-1990s as Andong became famous and known as a tourism center for traditional culture and folk traditions.